Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision

 By employing pseudo-labeled batches, we convert otherwise idle training steps into meaningful updates, significantly accelerating convergence.
 Our theoretical analysis supports these findings, demonstrating that leveraging multiple plausible labels through historical aggregation improves the convergence speed.

-Empirical results on the Temporal Graph Benchmark confirm the practical benefits of our method: up to 15\( \times \) faster convergence with no degradation in predictive performance when applied to the state-of-the-art TGNv2 model.
+Empirical results on the Temporal Graph Benchmark confirm the practical benefits of our method: on average 6 \( \times \) faster convergence with improved predictive performance when applied to the state-of-the-art TGNv2 model.
+Our approach not only accelerates training but also enhances model quality, achieving higher NDCG@10 scores compared to vanilla training across all benchmark datasets.
 These findings highlight the untapped potential of temporal consistency as a supervisory signal, offering a new direction for efficient learning on dynamic graphs.

 Future work may explore adaptive aggregation strategies that learn optimal temporal weighting schemes or extend our method to other tasks such as link prediction or temporal graph completion.
 Ultimately, our approach contributes a lightweight yet powerful tool for overcoming supervision sparsity in temporal graph learning.